I am working as Freelance Civil Engineer on Complex Tasks about Mobility, Urban Planning, Traffic Science and Transportation Networks.

 More information on my Curriculum Vitae.

 This work shows a complex view of the German Railway Timetable Network, defined by considering stations as nodes and train paths as edges.
 The number of trains running in a day on every path has been added to the corresponding edge.
 The thickness of every directional edge is directly proportional to the number of trains scheduled in a day between every pairs of stations.
-Moreover, the bigger the name of the station is, the higher number of trains are running to and from it (representing the so called "Strength" of a node).
+The size of the name of the city is proportional to the number of trains running to and from it (representing the so called "Strength" of a node).
+Data taken from Zugmonitor, and visualized with Gephi.

 This map represents the history of The Cure gigs since 1979 till now.
 Each dot represent a concert date, spanning from the first appearances in 1979 to the latest London shows of late 2014.
 Data have been downloaded, parsed and cleaned with pandas thanks to the setlist.fm API, and plotted over a CartoDB map.